 - Adding new data fields allows our customers to power new products and create new features.
 We typically aim to have relatively strong coverage of a new field before we add it to the production data.
-However, some fields are valued enough that we provide them as "beta" fields to our license customers and don't expose them in the API
+However, some fields are valued enough that we provide them as "restricted" fields to our license customers and don't expose them in the API

 - Improve our data build process

 - While we are relatively strict with our merging logic, by finding new ways to increase the number of profiles we merge without instantiating new errors allows us to increase the total volume of data without needing to acquire new sources of linkages.

 - Improved standardization results in cleaner person profiles with better field-level de-duplication.
 Improved standardization can also allow us to resolve more profiles together